Spotlight On Charlotte Oelschlägel

 An instant star with American audiences, Charlotte also made history when she became the first skater to star in a film (a six-part serial called "The Frozen Warning") filmed in Chicago in 1916.
 Her performances highlighted excellence not only in free skating (she was the one of the first female skaters to include single Axel jumps in her programs) but in compulsory figures, which were held in high regard by audiences early in the 20th century as being as much a measure of a skater's merit as their free skating skill.
 Her performance in "The Frozen Warning" was certainly memorable.
 Her character, a college student who learned of a plan to steal government secrets, carved out the word 'SPIES' with her two skates at a skating party she attended.
 A frozen warning indeed!

 Charlotte was not only a larger than life personality and thrilling artist, she was an innovator as well, the inventor of the 'Charlotte' flexible spiral like movement popularized by skaters like Sasha Cohen and Michelle Kwan in recent years and long a ice show standard.
-In the year 1928 in Budapest, Hungary, with her second husband Curt Neumann, she also was the first skater to perform a version of the one-arm death spiral.
+In the year 1928 in Budapest, Hungary, with her second husband Curt Neumann, she performed a version of the one-arm death spiral.
 The death spiral, performed on a backward outside edge, is now obviously a staple of pairs skating.
 In 1925, she was also the first ice skating artist to perform at Madison Square Garden.

-Her final public performance in North America came in 1929, when she appeared for the last time in a show in the U.S. at a show in Cincinnati, Ohio.
+After giving performances in Mexico and Cuba, Charlotte skated for North American audiences for the last time in 1929, appearing in a show in Cincinnati, Ohio.
 Exactly ten years later, her professional skating career was cut short when World War II came to a head, her passport confiscated by the Nazis around the time of her mother's passing.

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
 Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' on the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
 Have a question or comment regarding anything you have read here or have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.